laverdet/node-fibers/README.md

 [0ctave/node-sync](https://github.com/0ctave/node-sync) and
 [lm1/node-fibers-promise](https://github.com/lm1/node-fibers-promise).
 However
 you **should** feel encouraged to be creative with fibers and build a solution which works well with your project.
+For instance, `Future` is not a good abstraction to use if you want to build a generator function (see Fibonacci example above).

 Using `Future` to wrap existing node functions.
 At no point is the node event loop blocked: